Macuyiko/cbc-msys2/README.md

 More information:

 - https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide: OpenBLAS installation guide
-- https://github.com/JNICbc/jCbc: for jCbc installation guide.
-Note that the manual is outdated and uses older MinGW distribution
+- https://github.com/JNICbc/jCbc: jCbc installation guide.
+Note that the manual is outdated and uses an older MinGW distribution
 - https://github.com/nativelibs4java/JNAerator: to generate a JNA class to access the CBC C interface, as an alternative to jCbc.
 This requires a shared CBC compilation
 - https://github.com/JuliaOpt/CbcBuilder/blob/master/build_tarballs.jl: for having the only clear instruction set on how to get CBC to compile a DLL